BerriAI/litellm/docs/my-website/docs/proxy/enterprise.md

 :::tip

-Get in touch with us [here](https://calendly.com/d/4mp-gd3-k5k/litellm-1-1-onboarding-chat)
+To get a license, get in touch with us [here](https://calendly.com/d/4mp-gd3-k5k/litellm-1-1-onboarding-chat)

 :::